 2. Embrace neutrals!

 Having a neutral color palette in your home can make transitioning between seasons easier, and it makes for especially inviting spring and summer decor because they provide a naturally calming and serene color palette.
 It also allows any greenery or floral displays you have to pop against a beautiful background!
-I stick with a lot of grays, blacks and creams usually, with a mix of metals and warm brown towns (for example, this beautiful bench made from reclaimed barn wood we picked up at a local antique festival last fall).
+Another addition I made was this beautiful bench made from reclaimed barn wood we picked up at a local antique festival last fall, with a mix of metals and warm brown tones.

 3. Keep it simple!